dsl-logo

 An offset account is a transaction account linked to your home loan that offsets your home loan balance.
 You can have a 100% offset where every dollar in that account offsets what you owe on your mortgage and your interest.
 So, if you have a $600,000 mortgage and $20,000 in your offset account, you'll only be charged interest on $580,000.
 Alternatively, you can have a partial offset where only a percentage of your account balance offsets your loan balance.

 Allows you to withdraw any additional repayments you've made on your home loan.
 It frees up cash and provides flexibility in managing finances.
-You can withdraw additional repayments for any reason.
+You can withdraw additional repayments for any reason, like medical emergencies, home renovations, paying for a holiday, or paying off other debts.

 Variable rate home loan pros & cons